mwilck/Audiveris-flatpak/README.md

     cp -rl .flatpak-builder/build/audivers-1 temp

+## Select languages

+Audiveris requires Tesseract "trained data" for different languages to decode human language.
+A helper script is provided to select languages.

+	bash languages.sh

+The script will print a list of available languages.
+Enter a number to download the language file (caution, these files are big), verify it, and generate YAML input from it.
+Just hit ENTER to quit.
+Type `?` to see the language list again.

 ## Run gradle and create dependencies

 Note: you must be online to run this step.
 It's only necessary if the